jakubgiminski/loan-app/README.md

 Values in between the breakpoints should be interpolated linearly between the lower bound and upper bound that they fall between.
-The fee should then be "rounded" such that (fee + loan amount) is an exact multiple of 5.
+The fee should then be "rounded up" such that (fee + loan amount) is an exact multiple of 5.

 The minimum amount for a loan is £1,000, and the maximum is £20,000.
 You can assume values will always be within this range but they may be any value